-Lower pile (thickness) means less problems, because less moisture can be absorbed.
+Lower pile (thickness) means fewer problems because less moisture can be absorbed.
 Lower pile carpeting also dries faster.
 Thick-pile carpets trap moisture and can be very difficult to dry out.

 Choose an Appropriate Style

 Look for loop or needle-punch styles.
-While not exactly the lap of luxury--resembling a hotel conference room, more than anything--these styles ensure that the pile remains low and flat.
+While not exactly luxurious—used more for public or other high-impact areas—these styles ensure that the pile remains low and flat.

 Install a Water-Impermeable Subfloor

-- Modular, so that they can be removed and replaced individually as needed.
+- Because carpet squares are modular, they can be removed and replaced individually as needed.

-- Easy to self-install.
-Peel off the backing to reveal the adhesive.
+- Carpet squares are very easy to self-install: simple peel off the backing to reveal the adhesive and press down.

 Make sure you use indoor/outdoor carpet adhesive.
-A good, solvent-free, commercial-grade adhesive may advertise that it is resistant to water.
+Look for a quality solvent-free, commercial-grade adhesive that is resistant to water.

-Lay down a bathmat on top of the carpet.
-While it may seem odd to put carpet over carpet, this first layer will catch most of the water from bathers exiting the shower or bathtub.
+- Lay down a bathmat on top of the carpet.
+While it may seem unusual to put carpet over carpet, this first layer will catch most of the water from bathers exiting the shower or bathtub.